ELongking/Memseg-Implementation/README.md

 # Memseg-Implementation
-Unofficial individual re-implementation for "MemSeg: A semi-supervised method for image surface defect detection using differences and commonalities"
+Unofficial individual re-implementation for "MemSeg: A semi-supervised method for image surface defect detection using differences and commonalities"[MemSeg: A semi-supervised method for image surface defect detection using differences and commonalities]